Triple-BERT: Do We Really Need MARL for Order Dispatch on Ride-Sharing Platforms?: Introduction

 Ride-sharing platforms, such as Uber and Lyft, face the complex challenge of dynamically matching passengers with distinct origins and destinations to available vehicles in real time.
 This task must account for significant system uncertainties, including fluctuating demand, varying traffic conditions, and the availability of drivers.
 As the volume of concurrent ride requests increases, these platforms must efficiently allocate resources to minimize detours, reduce waiting times, and maximize customer satisfaction and platform revenue.
 However, the inherently large and dynamically changing action and observation spaces make this problem highly challenging for the operation of ride-sharing platforms.

 Recently, Reinforcement Learning (RL) methods have shown great potential in addressing the order dispatching problem in ride-sharing platforms.
 Model-free RL, in particular, enables agents to autonomously learn optimal dispatching policies by interacting with the environment, without requiring complex system modeling.
 This approach allows platforms to optimize multiple objectives, including platform income, driver payments, and customer satisfaction.
 Despite these advantages, applying RL to large-scale order dispatching introduces significant challenges.
 The vast action and observation spaces, stemming from the large number of drivers and orders, make sufficient exploration and efficient training difficult.
 Multi-Agent Reinforcement Learning (MARL) methods have been widely adopted to address these challenges by decomposing the problem into smaller subproblems for individual agents (drivers).
 Independent MARL methods, such as Independent Double DQN (IDDQN) \cite{al2019deeppool, liu2022deep, wang2023optimization} and Independent SAC (ISAC) \cite{zhang2024joint}, are computationally efficient but fail to capture global information and exhibit limited cooperation among agents.
 Graph Neural Networks (GNNs) have been introduced to enable the network to capture neighboring information for each agent, alleviating this issue to certain extent \cite{hu2025bmg, wang2024promoting}.
-Meanwhile, Centralized Training with Decentralized Execution (CTDE) methods, such as QMIX \cite{hao2022hierarchical} and Coordinated Policy Optimization (CoPO) \cite{wang2024dyps}, struggle with the curse of dimensionality when applied to large-scale scenarios with thousands of agents, resulting in slow convergence and suboptimal performance.
+Meanwhile, Centralized Training with Decentralized Execution (CTDE) methods, such as QMIX \cite{hao2022hierarchical} and Coordinated Policy Optimization (CoPO) \cite{wang2024dyps}, struggle with the Curse of Dimensionality (CoD) when applied to large-scale scenarios with thousands of agents, resulting in slow convergence and suboptimal performance.
+(Due to page limitations, we provide a detailed review of ride-sharing methods and cooperative MARL approaches in Appendix \ref{sec:related work}.)